integration-os/integrationos/integrationos-archiver/README.md

-# IntegrationOS Archiver
+# Pica Archiver

-A Rust-based archiver for the IntegrationOS project that archives the specified database.
+A Rust-based archiver for the Pica project that archives the specified database.

 ## Purpose

-IntegrationOS Archiver is a service designed to archive data from a specified database efficiently.
+Pica Archiver is a service designed to archive data from a specified database efficiently.
 It is built using Rust to ensure high performance and reliability in handling large volumes of data.

 ## Running the Archiver